db4rnR/aureuserp/.ai/100-laravel/700-r-and-d/E_L_A/100-implementation-plan/.archive/duplicates/100-330-github-workflows.md

 **Trigger**:

-- Push to main or develop branches
+- Push to 010-ddl or develop branches
-- Pull requests to main or develop branches
+- Pull requests to 010-ddl or develop branches
 - Manual trigger (workflow_dispatch)

 **Key Features**: